Disease/Disorder

 History

-A comprehensive cancer-related history should include cancer specific type, stage and current/previous treatments (surgical, chemotherapy, radiation, and transplant).
+A comprehensive cancer-related history should include cancer specific type, stage, and current/previous treatments (surgical, chemotherapy, radiation, and transplant).
 When possible, obtain the dose of chemotherapy agents and dose and field of radiation.
 A developmental history as appropriate for the child’s age should be obtained, including assessment of milestones and school performance.
 A thorough review of systems should include common cancer-related symptoms such as fatigue, pain, edema, mood disturbance, and functional impairments.
 Screening for an underlying hereditary neuropathy should be carried out as certain forms of chemotherapy could be contraindicated if such disease exists.2

 Physical examination

 A comprehensive, age-appropriate neurologic exam should include assessment of mental status, cranial nerves, strength, sensation, tone, and movement patterns.
-Musculoskeletal exam should include range of motion, muscle atrophy, joint assessments, balance, and gait mechanics.
+Musculoskeletal exam should include range of motion, muscle bulk/atrophy, joint assessments, balance, and gait mechanics.
 It is important to perform a general evaluation of lymphoid tissue, cardiopulmonary systems, abdomen, and skin.
 Particular attention should be focused on radiation fields as well as the trunk and extremities for edema/lymphedema.

 Functional assessment

-Children with blood malignancies have more difficulties with gross motor skills, such as strength, balance, agility, and speed, and fine motor skills, such as dexterity and speed, compared to age-matched peers.3-5 Children may also have decreased exercise capacity and reduced cardiopulmonary reserve.
+Children with blood malignancies have more difficulties with gross motor skills, such as strength, balance, agility, and speed, and fine motor skills, such as dexterity and coordination, compared to age-matched peers.3-5 Children may also have decreased exercise capacity and reduced cardiopulmonary reserve.
 These effects can be seen during and after treatment.
 In addition, neurocognitive deficits are prevalent (26%).6 A general functional assessment should be obtained with focus on these areas.

 Laboratory studies

-Diagnostic and staging assessment may include blood counts including blood smear, bone marrow aspirate, serum chemistries including electrolytes and immunoglobulin levels, CSF cell counts and chemistries, and coagulation profile.
+Diagnostic and staging assessment may include blood counts including peripheral blood smear, bone marrow aspirate, serum chemistries including electrolytes and immunoglobulin levels, CSF cell counts and chemistries, and coagulation profile.
 Molecular, genetic, and pathology studies are typically obtained by the oncologist.
 Assessment of infectious titers assists with vaccination planning and avoiding exposure.
 Surveillance bloodwork should be obtained per the oncologist or as symptoms dictate.
 Neutropenia, anemia, thrombocytopenia, and electrolyte disturbances can impact a child’s function and may alter therapeutic interventions.
 In the setting of fever and neutropenia, prompt cultures (blood, urine, possibly CSF) are critical to determine source of infection and treatment plan.

 Imaging